As a starting point for making the connection between user experience for people riding bikes and the design of streets, you can think about feelings.

 One rudimentary way of assessing this is basic observation: what you notice through a quick look.
 By going on a street and observing cues: such as people's posture, body language, clothing and riding style, you can make (for the purposes of your own learning, an illustrative judgement) a general idea of if someone is stressed, relaxed, happy, etc. Since you are reading this mini lesson, we give examples of different street/path designs in photo form.
 Look at the photos in the collage below and consider what feelings you think each case of people might be experiencing.

 Photos by author; captions are illustrative and rudimentary assessments by author

-One example: in the picture on the bottom right there are three boys riding together to what seems to be a sports practice; they are able ride together, talk and make eye contact.
+Here is thought process I went through to brainstorm the captions for the picture on the bottom right.
+There are three boys riding together to what seems to be a sports practice; they are able ride together, talk and make eye contact.
 They are riding in relaxed positions with casual facial expressions.
 One is leaning back and only needs one hand on the handlebars and another is relaxing and leaning on his handlebars while holding sport equipment.

 Compare the above photos to the ones below.
 Above, people have a much smoother, more pleasant experience than on the streets below where the user experience of cycling was not prioritized.

 Photos by author (Lower East Side neighborhood of New York City)